venkytv/botmand/README.md

 manages the lifecycle of the bots, launching multiple instances on demand, one for each individual conversation.
 Conversations terminate when the bot exits.

-BotManD bots can be very simple.
+The bots themselves can be very simple.
 You can write them in any language you want.
 This is the complete code for a working bot which keeps track of when was the last time someone mentioned "ChatGPT" in the channel: